 #12.
 Contact Your Health Insurance And Medical Providers

 Your medical care could be at risk if an identity thief uses your insurance to receive health care services.
 You could get unexpected medical costs due to prescriptions and surgeries done in your name.

 A driver’s license or state ID are prime targets for an identity thief and can be used to impersonate the victim.
 These can both be used for making more fake ids, getting or using credit cards, or writing checks.
 If a criminal is stopped by police officers, they can use your driver’s license to trick their way out of being apprehended.
 Make sure to have your state’s DMV or licensing agency place a flag on your driver’s license number.
 This will also alert local law enforcement of the situation.

-Review all of your accounts for any fraudulent activity.
+Review all of your financial and shopping accounts for any fraudulent activity.
 Reach out to your utility companies and cancel any new accounts taken out in your name that you do not recognize.
 If possible, create new accounts with strong passwords to replace the old ones.

 Contacting the Social Security Administration may be necessary as your SSN can be used for many types of ID theft.
 If the ID theft goes on long enough, you may even end up having to clear yourself of criminal charges.